 There was a planned and actual roster maintained for the designated centre.
-A review of the rotas found that staffing levels on a day-to-day basis were generally in line with the statement of purpose.
 Rotas were clear and showed the full name of each staff member, their role and their shift allocation.

 Staff completed relevant training as part of their professional development and to support them in their delivery of appropriate care and support to residents.
 The person in charge provided support and formal supervision to staff working in the centre.